markdownlint/markdownlint/RULES.md

 To fix this, remove any trailing punctuation:

     # This is a header

+Note: The punctuation parameter can be used to specify what characters class as punctuation at the end of the header.
+For example, you can set it to `'.,;:!'` to allow headers with question marks in them, such as might be used in an FAQ.

 ## MD027 - Multiple spaces after blockquote symbol